 In addition, the scheme provides founders with 3 months of free hot desk space alongside access to events.
 OneTech has also partnered with Fast Forward to provide access to their pre-accelerator programme.

 As well as preparing startup teams for their first funding, OneTech also offers access to The Green Light programme.
-This assists tech founders in reaching a credible position and raising early seed-stage funding.
+This assists tech founders in reaching a credible position and raising early seed-seed stage funding.